-An information interview is an appointment you schedule with a particular individual for the purpose of gaining current, regional, and/or specialized occupational, industry, or other career-related information from an "insider's" point of view.
-If you are in the process of choosing an academic major, making career choices, changing careers, or beginning a job hunt, information interviews may help you explore your possibilities.
+An information interview is an appointment you schedule with a particular individual for the purpose of gaining current, regional, and/or specialized information from an "insider's" point of view.
+If you are in the process of choosing an academic major, making career choices, changing careers, or beginning a job hunt, then information interviews may help you explore your possibilities.
 Unlike job interviews, information interviews do not require that you sell yourself to an employer and do not depend on existing job vacancies.
-Information interviews are arranged with those likely to provide information directly or with those who can refer you to persons with information relevant to your career situation.
+Information interviews are arranged with those likely to provide information directly or with those who can refer you to persons with information.